Distance: 11.5 miles

 Most people will stop at the Gardner Lake Trailhead for the Beartooth Loop Trail, stand at the overlook, and then continue driving the scenic Beartooth Highway.
-Hardly anyone ever takes the trail the down Gardner Lake.
+Hardly anyone ever takes the trail down to Gardner Lake.
 Even fewer will actually hike the entire loop.
 It’s a shame too.
 Few people realize they’re standing on a trailhead for a National Recreation Trail, a designation often reserved trails with a little extra beauty than most.
 Also sharing this designation are the Pacific Crest Trail, the Arizona Trail, the Appalachian Trail, and many more smaller trails.

 Beartooth Loop Trail Description